 People seek Happily, Happily, Happily

-Unhappily, Unhappily, Unhappily
+Unhappily, Unhappily, Unhappily,

-A simple truth of Happily is…
+A Simple Truth of Happily is…

 It’s a personal choice.
 No one can magically fix being in an unhappy state if how you focus your efforts reinforces unhappy.
 You might think this to be not true.
 However, more people hold onto hidden elements of unhappy than you might realize.

 - Be happy with who you are (Hint: it isn’t happiness, rather seek acceptance), and then over time find the partners that match your nature.

 - Or be happy at being unhappy and always be in a shitty relationship.
-Many people think they are working towards #1 but instead just focus at living in #2.
-As Yoda said ”There is no try, just do” Pick 1 or 2 and work at being in the zone you want to hold… Of course people at #2 never will admit they are happy … since they are unhappy..
+Many people think they are working towards #1 but instead just focus on living in #2.
+As Yoda said ”There is no try, just do” Pick 1 or 2 and work at being in the zone you want to hold.
+Of course, people at #2 never will admit they are happy since they’re unhappy.
 It’s the perfect catch-22.

-But only if a person is ready to release…
+But only if a person is ready to release.

 Here is a powerful trick from Taoism.
 Happy and Sad define each other.
 To have one is to discover the other.
 So release each to a stronger root: Acceptance in this case.
-Living with acceptance, adding in a dash of grace… and you get what most people try to force as being happy.
+Living with acceptance, adding in a dash of grace, and you get what most people try to force as being happy.

-Happily ever after really truly means:
+Happily ever after truly means:

 Acceptance of each other and Graceful sharing over time.